Tearnote/gamecraft-website/README.md

  - Pricing and licensing details split into product tiers with a feature matrix,
  - Links to community resources,
  - Large, non-sticky footer with more detailed navigation and business / legal details.

+## User stories

+> *As a non-technical person and an aspiring videogame creator, I want to find the best engine out there so that I can create my dream game with no frustration.*

+ - Can I make a videogame in this?
+ - Is it going to be as confusing as the others?
+ - Do I need to make my own graphics and sounds?
+ - How much does it cost?
+ - If I finish my game, can I sell it?
+ - What do I do if I'm stuck with a problem?
+ - How do I get started?
+Should I follow any tutorial alongside it?

+> *As an experienced videogame designer, I'm looking for better game creation workflows so that I can improve my productivity.*

+ - Is this a serious product?
+ - Can you make something complex and professional looking in this?
+ - Why would I want to switch from my current workflow to this?
+ - Do I get timely support if I encounter a bug?
+ - Where can I go in-depth on specific features?